-The Chase Sapphire Reserve has long been considered gold standard credit card in the points and miles world, and for good reason.
-With great perks like lounge access and bigtime travel credits, it’s no wonder the card is so popular.
+For years, the Chase Sapphire Reserve has been the gold standard credit card in the points and miles world – and for good reason.
+With great travel perks like lounge access and big-time travel credits, it’s no wonder the card is so popular.

 Here are four reasons why you might want to go for the Chase Sapphire Preferred instead of the Chase Sapphire Reserve.

 Click Here to get more information about the Chase Sapphire Preferred Card.

 Before we dive in and make a case for why we advise taking a look at the Chase Sapphire Preferred before you decide to jump on the Reserve bandwagon, let’s take a quick look at the differences between the two Sapphire cards.

 |Sign Up Bonus:||80,000 Ultimate Rewards points after spending $4,000 in the first 3 months.||60,000 Ultimate Rewards points after spending $4,000 in the first 3 months.|